Samsung/tizen-docs/docs/application/dotnet/guides/app-management/application-launcher.md

 4. The `ApplicationIcon` constructor is responsible for:
   - Set `AppId` and `OriginSize`
   - Create view components: `Label` which is used to show an application name and `Icon` which load resource from `path` string and show loaded image.
   - Create `Layout` of the `ApplicationIcon`.
-In this case the vertical linear layout is used.
+In this case, the vertical linear layout is used.
   - Setup the `TouchEvent` handler:

 ```csharp